Dividend Yield Calculator

 Most shareholders do not reinvest the dividend into stocks and instead choose to spend it or invest in low return investments like bonds.
 This is as good as losing money because you are taking money away from a high return asset to invest in a low return asset.
 Dividends however have their advantages which we shall look into below.

 Dividends are a way to generate a regular income from your investments without compromising on wealth appreciation.
-Fixed income securities like bonds will provide you with a regular income but will not have any price appreciation and your money will lose value to inflation.
+Fixed-income securities like bonds will provide you with a regular income but will not have any price appreciation and your money will lose value to inflation.
 Those looking to escape the ravages of inflation but at the same time generate a somewhat regular income can invest in high dividend yield stocks.
-Dividends also enhance returns for the investors.
+Dividends also enhance returns for investors.

 Large stable non-cyclical companies tend to have a high dividend yield and give dividends on a regular basis.
 Utilities by their nature of predictable cash flows also tend to have a high dividend yield as well as provide regularity in dividend payments.
 To be safe, investors must look back at least 10-15 years of dividend history to see if the company has paid a regular dividend.